ismailkhan2001/remote-app/README.md

-# this is y local repo
+# this is my local repo